 Education Studies internships are faculty-facilitated experiences for credit in education-related sites that have an additional academic component.

 Stonehill College has a unique opportunity for all our future teachers – especially those committed to working in high-needs schools.
 The College has received a $1.19 million National Science Foundation grant through the Robert Noyce Teacher Scholarship Program.

-The Office of Career Services offers extensive assistance to students seeking employment, pursuing advanced studies or participating in postgraduate service opportunities.
+The Stonehill Career Development Center offers extensive assistance to students seeking employment, pursuing advanced studies or participating in postgraduate service opportunities.
 By working with our mentors, students are empowered to build lifelong career management skills.

 Education Studies-specific career resources

 - Education Mock Interview Week – Alumni in administrative positions in school districts prepare students for job interviews.